 Submit your application through the Graduate Application website.
 Reference the MBA Admissions Checklist [PDF] to assist you throughout the application process.
 You should complete your application within 30 days of starting the online process.
-Applications must be completed and all documents uploaded in PDF format by the deadline to be considered for a given round.
+Applications must be completed and all documents uploaded, including letters of recommendation, in PDF format by the deadline to be considered for a given round.
 Incomplete applications will be not be reviewed.

 Be sure to upload required documentation as instructed.
 When uploading materials to your application, upload them as PDFs.
 Please remove password protection from any documents prior to uploading them.
 Do not mail or email materials, as they will be discarded.